mozilla/popcorn-editor/embedding.md

 ## init

 Parameters:
-* element [string] - element id to append the iframe into.
+* element [HTMLElement|string] - element or id to append the iframe into.
 * url [string] - optional URL; defaults to 'PopcornEditor/editor.html'

 Sets up the iframe and starts it loading.